 These problems drain resources and cost the company recruiting dollars and replacement dollars.

 But let’s go back to the beginning: recruiting.

 On-boarding and integration are serious issues.
 From recruiting technical experts through recruiting executive staff.
-2 separate Economist articles highlight the impact culture has.
-The 1st, Bosses for sale, points out:
+Two separate Economist articles highlight the impact culture has.
+The first, Bosses for sale, points out: